Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

 Then, through Eqs.~\eqref{w+},~\eqref{w-},~\eqref{w0},~\eqref{pijpm} and~\eqref{pij0}, we get

 i.e. all node pairs have the same expected link weight $w^*$ and connection probability $p^*$ given by

-This is the characteristic situation in the infinite temperature limit of Bose-Einstein statistics, where each particle is equally likely distributed across all energy levels.
+This is the characteristic situation in the infinite-temperature limit of Bose-Einstein statistics, where each particle is equally likely distributed across all energy levels.
 Here, this situation translates in the graph becoming completely homogeneous: the distinction between core and periphery disappears as the finite difference between energy levels becomes entirely dominated by the diverging temperature.
-Clearly, the expected strength of every node has the same value $s^*\equiv (n-1)w^*$:
+The expected strength of every node has the same value $s^*\equiv (n-1)w^*$:

 i.e. the strength sequence becomes a constant vector.

 Clearly, the above result does not change the value of the order parameter in Eq.~\eqref{eq:Q>}: